seanthegeek/domainaware/README.md

 If you need reliable external SMTP service, [Mandrill](https://www.mandrill.com/) from MailChimp provides low-cost service for transactional mail.

+Check for and download new versions of dnstwist regularly.

 ## Background

 domainaware was inspired is inspired by Mike Saunders' [CrazyParser](https://github.com/hardwaterhacker/CrazyParser).